Hollywood actor Christopher Walken paints over genuine Banksy in BBC drama - KESQ

 Walken features in the drama as one of seven bickering lawbreakers forced together on a community service program.
 In the final scene of the episode — which aired on BBC iPlayer on Wednesday evening — the cohort are seen completing their service by painting over some graffiti.

-But when Walken pulls away a piece of wood, he discovers a rat with two cans of spray paint with the word ‘BANKSY’ written above it.
+But when Walken’s character, Frank, pulls away a piece of wood, he discovers a rat with two cans of spray paint with the word ‘BANKSY’ written above it.
 Hesitant, he turns around and asks probation officer Diane, played by Jessica Gunning, what to do.

 “Diane, look at this rat I found,” he says.